Faculty and Student Academic Program Support

-- The office is now offering Acclaim Badges to instructors who complete training or refresh their online courses.
+- The office is offering Credly Badges to instructors who complete training or refresh their online courses.
 These badges may be shared digitally on sites like LinkedIn and Blackboard.
-To date, the office has awarded 231 badges to those who completed Online Instructor Training, 62 to trained Blended instructors, and 16 to online instructors who have refreshed their older online courses.
+If any instructors would like to refresh their older online courses, please contact [email protected].

 - Emerging Technology at FIT: visit this website to submit and review recommendations for innovative technology that has the potential to enhance student learning or faculty research.

 Faculty Development and Center for Excellence in Teaching (CET)